-Appropriate background checks are conducted on short-listed candidates, including checks as to character, experience, education, and any other integrity checks considered appropriate by the Board.
-The selected candidate is required to complete all necessary casino regulatory checks and obtain probity clearance before they can be unconditionally appointed as a Director.
-Such checks have been undertaken in relation to all current Directors, and will be undertaken in respect of any relevant future candidates prior to their unconditional appointment as a Director.
+Appropriate background checks are conducted on short-listed candidates for directorship or senior executive appointments, including checks as to character, experience, education, and any other

+The selected candidate is required to complete all necessary casino regulatory checks and obtain probity clearance before they can be unconditionally appointed as a Director or a senior executive.
+Such checks have been undertaken in relation to all current Directors and senior executives, and will be undertaken in respect of any relevant future candidates prior to their unconditional appointment as a Director or senior executive.